Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Background: product quantisation

 \subsection{Offline training}

 We refer to ``offline training" in this paper as the process used to compute partial dot product values in LUTs, distinct from the typical training method involving backpropagation used for training neural networks.
 In the first stage of the offline training, MADDNESS generates codebooks.
-Each codebook consists of a set of prototypes learned from training data.
-For example, using the $i$-th training sample, $\mathbf{a}_i \in \mathcal{R}^{n}$ can be divided into $C$ $\mathcal{R}^{n/C}$ dimensional data, where $C$ is an integer that allows ${n/C} = d_{sub}$ to be an integer.
-In this case, there exist $C$ codebooks according to $C$ sub-dimensions of training data.
-We use the notation $\mathbf{a}^{(c)}_i$ for the $c$-th sub-dimensional vector in the $i$-th training sample:
+Each codebook consists of a set of prototypes learned from the training data $\tilde{A} \in \mathbb{R}^{N\times D}$.
+For example, using the $i$-th training sample, $\tilde{A}_i \in \mathbb{R}^{D}$ can be divided into $C$ $\mathbb{R}^{D/C}$ dimensional data, where $C$ is an integer that allows ${D/C} = d_{sub}$ to be an integer.
+In this case, there exist $C$ codebooks according to $C$ subdimensions of training data $\tilde{A}$.
+We use the notation $\tilde{A}^{(c)}_i$ for the $c^{th}$ sub-dimensional vector in the $i$-th training sample.
+The offline training can be summarised as the following equations \cite{Blalock2021}:

-To simplify without loss of generality, let us denote $\mathbf{a}$ for $\mathbf{a}^{(c)}_i$ in this sub-section.
-MADDNESS uses a heuristic clustering strategy based on a decision tree to find a series of prototypes in each codebook.
-The clustering utilizes the hyperplane bisection method.
-For instance, the 1-st hyperplane generates $2^1$ sub-spaces.
-Each sub-space is divided by its own hyperplane.
-Therefore, utilizing the $h$-th $2^{h-1}$ hyper-planes create $2^{h}$ sub-spaces in the $c$-th codebook to classify the $c$-th sub-dimensional vectors across all training samples into $2^{h}$ sub-spaces.
-Considering all past buckets, the number of buckets in total becomes $n_b = \sum_{i=1}^{I} 2^i$, where $I$ is the number of split indexes.
-Numbering buckets follows from left to right.
-For example, the first hyperplane generates the left-side sub-space (i.e., $a_{j_1} \leq v_1$, $1$st bucket) and the right-side sub-space (i.e., $a_{j_1} > v_1$, $2$nd bucket).
-We denote $j_{j'}$ for the $j'$-th split index.

-The prototype for each bucket in a codebook can be considered as a representative vector for all sub-dimensional vectors assigned to that bucket.
-The prototype is found using the least squares algorithm.
-We use the notation $\mathbf{p}^{(c)}_{k, j_{j'}}$ to indicate the prototype for the $k$-th bucket in the $c$-th codebook generated by the split index $j_{j'}$.

-For example, in Fig.~\ref{fig:AMM}. (b), the second element in sub-dimensional vectors, $a_{2}$, is chosen for a hyperplane bisection.
-The hyperplane, $a_{2} = v_0$ ($\textit{Split value}_0$), splits sub-dimensional vectors into two sub-spaces across all training samples (i.e., the space where $a_2 > v_0$ and the other space where $a_2 \leq v_0$.).
-Each split index divides the space into two sub-spaces.
-For example, the first split index splits the space into two sub-spaces and the next index divides each subspace into two sub-spaces, generating four sub-spaces in total.
-Similarly, $n_h$ dimensions generate $2^{n_h}$ sub-spaces.
-Each subspace is referred to as a bucket in this paper.
-The $2^{j'-1}$ split values for the $j'$-th split index are determined heuristically so that they minimize the sum of squared errors between the $2^{j'}$ chosen prototypes and sub-dimensional vectors of training samples residing in the $2^{j'}$ buckets split by $2^{j'-1}$ split values in $\mathbf{v_{j'}} = [v_1, v_2, ... , v_{2^{j'-1}}]^T$.